flaviu-gostin/finding_donors/README.md

 # finding_donors

 Machine learning algorithms to identify potential donors from census data and reduce overhead cost of sending mail.
-This is an assignment for the Udacity Nanodegree "Introduction to Machine Learning with TensorFlow.
+This is my solution to an assignment for the Udacity Nanodegree "Introduction to Machine Learning with TensorFlow.

 The assignment material was taken from: <https://github.com/udacity/intro-to-ml-tensorflow/tree/master/projects/p1_charityml>